isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 Lease Reclamation Configuration Parameters
 ==========================================

-The following list presents all configuration parameters pertaining to processing expired leases with their default values:
+The following list presents all the configuration parameters pertaining to processing expired leases, with their default values:

 -  ``reclaim-timer-wait-time`` - this parameter governs intervals between the completion of the previous reclamation cycle and the start of the next one.
-Specified in seconds.
-The default value is 10 [seconds].
+Specified in seconds; the default value is 10.

 -  ``flush-reclaimed-timer-wait-time`` - this parameter controls how often the server initiates the lease reclamation procedure.
-Expressed in seconds.
-The default value is 25 [seconds].
+Expressed in seconds; the default value is 25.

 -  ``hold-reclaimed-time`` - this parameter governs how long the lease should be kept after it is reclaimed.
 This enables lease affinity when set to a non-zero value.
-Expressed in seconds.
-The default value is 3600 [seconds].
+Expressed in seconds; the default value is 3600.

 -  ``max-reclaim-leases`` - this parameter specifies the maximum number of reclaimed leases that can be processed at one time.
 Zero means